MohammedBadra/Eagle-libraries/README.md

 # Eagle-libraries
-A bunch of unsupported eagle libraries
+A collection of customly designed eagle libraries